Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/1.replicate-ldes/README.md

 3. Verify that all LDES members from the GIPOD simulator are received by the sink http-server.

 #### 1. Upload NiFi workflow
-Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `env.replicate` file.
+Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `env.user` file.

 Once logged in, create a new process group based on the [replicate workflow](./nifi-workflow.json) as specified in [here](../../../support/workflow/README.md#creating-a-workflow).